 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The maximum credit risk to which the Company is exposed as at March 31, 2022 represents the carrying amount of cash and cash equivalents, accounts receivable (except sales tax receivable), deposits and royalties receivable.
+The maximum credit risk to which the Company is exposed as at June 30, 2022 represents the carrying amount of cash and cash equivalents, accounts receivable (except sales tax receivable), deposits and royalties receivable.
 Cash and cash equivalents, which only comprise guaranteed investment certificates redeemable on relatively short notice by the Company, are held with major reputable financial institutions.
 The Company manages its credit risk by performing credit assessments of its customers.
 The Company does not generally require collateral or other security from customers on accounts receivable.
 The Company believes that there is no unusual exposure associated with the collection of these receivables.
-During the three-month period ended March 31, 2022, 3 customers accounted for 49% of revenues from operations (3 customers accounted for 91% for the three-month period ended March 31, 2021).
+Two customers accounted for 91% (one customer for 73% at December 31, 2021) of trade accounts receivable with amounts owing to the Company of \$13,609,854 (\$12,063,636 at December 31, 2021), representing the Company's major credit risk exposure.